auth0/docs/articles/support/index.md

   </tbody>
 </table>

-If you have specific support requirements or are interested in the __24/7 Support__ option, please contact us at <sales@auth0.com>.
+If you have specific support requirements or are interested in the __Enterprise Support__ option, please contact us at <sales@auth0.com>.